SamEureka/balenaRancher/README.md

 # <img src="logo.png" alt="rancher steer" width="60" /> balenaRancher

  ### ### Updated ### ###
+_ AMD64 Supported!!!
+You can now add Intel-Nuc and generic AMD64 based "Ranch Hands" to your k3s cluster.
+Due to limitations in Balena Fleet configurations you will need to have a seperate fleet to contain your AMD64 devices.
+But it is easy to copy over the proper variables to have them automatically join your existing Raspberry Pi Rancher cluster.
+I have tested this extensivly with Libvirt/QEMU virtual devices and it works very well.
+You can run ARM64 or AMD64 based images in the same cluster._

-_The configuration method has been updated!
+_The configuration method has also been updated!
 Now you just need to get an [API Key](https://dashboard.balena-cloud.com/preferences/access-tokens) from the balenaCloud console and add it as a Fleet Variable.
 When the Rancher server starts up it will create the required K3S_TOKEN and K3S_URL Fleet Variables for you!_
 ___

 Use balenaRancher to easily deploy a Raspberry Pi4 based kubernetes cluster with a Rancher server and k3s worker nodes.
 The deployment is slightly more complex than your typical BalenaCloud deployment... but this is kubernetes, so it's never 'easy'!